Director of Undergraduate Studies: Prof. Wayne Proudfoot, Room 301, 80 Claremont; 851-4142; firstname.lastname@example.org

 Academic Department Administrator: Meryl Marcus, Room 103B, 80 Claremont; 851-4124; email@example.com

 Lecturer, Classical Tibetan

 Majors and concentrators in religion gain both a foundation in the study of religious traditions in historical contexts and also grounding in theoretical and methodological debates that shape academic and public discussions about religion.
 Lecture courses, seminars and colloquia are designed to balance students' growing understanding of particular religious topics, dynamics, and traditions with intensive engagement with critical theoretical, political, and philosophical debates.
-Students are encouraged to pursue a course of study in which they develop both breadth and depth, and in which they develop the tools and expertise to pose (and even answer) necessary questions about religious phenomena of the past or present.
+Students are encouraged to pursue a course of study in which they develop both breadth and depth, as well as the tools and expertise to pose (and even answer) necessary questions about religious phenomena of the past or present.

 Prospective majors should first arrange to meet with the director of undergraduate studies.
 All students are then allocated a faculty adviser, and must submit a copy of the Declaration of Major form to the director of undergraduate studies.
 After agreeing upon a plan for the major or concentration, students must obtain final approval and confirmation from the director of undergraduate studies.

-Students who write a senior thesis and who maintain a GPA of 3.66 or above in the major may be considered for departmental honors.
+Students who write a senior thesis and maintain a GPA of 3.66 or above in the major may be considered for departmental honors.
 Writing a senior thesis qualifies a student for consideration for departmental honors but does not assure it.
-Normally, no more than 10 percent of graduating majors in the department each year may receive departmental honors.
+Normally no more than 10% of graduating majors each year may receive departmental honors.

-Graduate courses of possible interest, which are open to qualified undergraduates with the instructor’s permission, are described in the bulletin of the Graduate School of Arts and Sciences.
+Graduate courses of interest, open to qualified undergraduates with the instructor’s permission, are described in the Graduate School of Arts and Sciences Bulletin.

 Courses are numbered by level and type:

 - x200-299: Hinduism